roman-milk/roman-milk.github.io/teacher-teacher.md

  Dawn stood waiting on her students to arrive.
 The morning so far had been nerve-racking.
 Between arriving almost naked and showering in the locker room, Dawn's body was tingling with excitement.
 Her cunt was dripping and with no underwear the moisture was sliding down her thighs.
 As long as she stood, it wouldn't spot her skirt.
 However at the rate she was juicing, it wouldn't be long till it reached her knees.

  The bell rang to start homeroom and the students were staring at their teacher.
 She had never dressed like this before.
 Her skirt was very short stopping only a few inches below her ass.
 Even with the cover-up you could easily see everything under it.
 What surprised them even more was the tight crop top that clung to her tits and exposed her stomach.
 The cover-up buttoned right at her belly button but the students in the first row could make out the chains going down from her breasts down into her skirt.
 Dawn had hoped that the cover-up would make them less noticeable, but the expressions on the faces looking at her told her otherwise.
 Dawn blushed down her to chest and her breathing quickened.
 She quickly sat down behind her desk to try to hide, but as soon as her ass hit the seat, the plug started to vibrate.
-Report_Story #3